 When the women of India aren’t sporting big braids, the look is all about big, glossy curls (it’s a bit Old Hollywood glamour, no?).
-Get the gloss with a non-greasy serum like L’Oréal’s EverStyle Smooth and Shine Serum ($7).
+Get the gloss with a non-greasy serum like L'Oréal Paris Elvive Smooth Intense Frizz Taming Serum ($6).

 Long, Straight Hair and Center Parts